bathtime/amoled/.themes/phosh/gtk-3.0/README.md

 # Attention!

 This is the main gtk.css file.
-You must install it to make the 'phosh-red' theme work.
+It is required to make the other coloured themes work.